cisagov/ScubaGear/docs/execution/diff.md

 ScubaGear runs — a **before** file and an **after** file — and reports how each policy's result changed between them.
 It is an offline, post-hoc analysis
 command: it performs no authentication, makes no `Connect-*` calls, and never contacts a tenant.
-In that respect it works like cached execution ([`Invoke-SCuBACached`](./scubacached.md)) — you point it at existing JSON on disk — except that instead of a single output path it takes the two source files directly.

 It produces three artifacts:

-1. **`DiffResults.json`** — a machine-readable delta describing every policy's
-   transition, carrying a top-level `SchemaVersion` for downstream consumers.
+1. **`DiffResults.json`** — a machine-readable delta describing every policy diff's between ScubaGear runs, carrying a top-level `SchemaVersion` for downstream consumers.
 2. **`DiffResults.csv`** — the same delta flattened to one row per policy, for spreadsheets and other tabular tooling.
 See [The CSV](#the-csv).
-3. **`DiffReport.html`** — a self-contained HTML report that highlights the transitions with color-coded rows and hides unchanged rows behind a toggle.
+3. **`DiffReport.html`** — a self-contained HTML report that highlights the diffs with color-coded rows and hides unchanged rows behind a toggle.

-The `DiffResults.json` schema is kept intentionally parallel to the `scubagoggles diff` (ScubaGoggles / Google Workspace) output so that downstream tools can process both: both share the top-level `SchemaVersion`, `MetaData`, `Summary`, and `Diff` shapes.

 ## Usage